-Advice for manufacturers and suppliers: blinds and window shades with cords
+Advice for manufacturers and suppliers: blind safety

 Window coverings with cords pose a serious hazard to young children.